-This program is partially funded by the Kansas Board of Regents (KBOR).
-WIC is one of the 31
+Major portion of funding comes from the Kansas Board of Regents (KBOR).
+WIC is one of the 24

 programs in the state of Kansas funded by the KBOR.
-Initially a program is screended for 26 measures
+Initially, a program is screened for 26 measures

 of Indicators of a Quality Adult Education Program.
 Only those programs which obtain a required

 Amount of funds received will be based on several criteria such as the number of students